Technical information regarding the data and graphics on the U.S. Geological Survey National Water-Quality Assessment annual reporting Web site

 The U.S. Geological Survey (USGS) implemented the National Water-Quality Assessment (NAWQA) Project in 1991 to develop long-term consistent and comparable information on streams, rivers, groundwater, and aquatic systems in support of national, regional, state, and local information needs related to water-quality management and policy.
 A central goal of NAWQA since its inception is to assess the quality of the Nation's surface-water resources and to characterize how the quality of these resources changes over time.

 Assessments of surface waters require consistent collection of data on the flow and quality of streams and rivers.
 The NAWQA Project and National Stream Quality Accounting Network (NASQAN) have been collecting stream-water-quality data in rivers across the United States since 1991 and 1973, respectively.
 At the beginning of the third decade (2013–2022) of the NAWQA Project, selected NAWQA, NASQAN, National Monitoring Network (NMN), and USGS Cooperative Water Program sites with historical streamflow and water-quality data were selected for inclusion in the USGS National Water Quality Network (NWQN) for Rivers and Streams which is operated by the USGS National Water Quality Program (NWQP).
-The NWQN is a network of 113 NWQP surface-water sites in which streamflow and water-quality data are collected in a consistent fashion, enabling long-term, consistent assessments of the quality of U.S. streams and rivers.
+The NWQN is a network of 113 surface-water sites in which streamflow and water-quality data are collected in a consistent fashion, enabling long-term, consistent assessments of the quality of U.S. streams and rivers.
 The NWQN includes 22 large river coastal sites, 41 large river inland sites, 30 wadeable stream reference sites, 10 wadeable stream urban sites, and 10 wadeable stream agricultural sites (table 1).
-In addition to the 113 NWQP sites, 3 large inland river monitoring sites from the USGS Cooperative Water Program (table 1) are also included in the annual water-quality reporting Web site to be consistent with previous USGS studies of nutrient transport in the Mississippi-Atchafalaya River Basin (Aulenbach and others, 2007).
+In addition to the 113 NWQP sites, 3 large inland river monitoring sites from the USGS Cooperative Water Program (table 1) are also included in this Web site to be consistent with previous USGS studies of nutrient transport in the Mississippi-Atchafalaya River Basin (Aulenbach and others, 2007).

 The primary objectives of the NWQN are to: